 - Disk I/O capacity read/write

 Message entries written to bookies are always synced to disk before returning an acknowledgement to the Pulsar broker.
 To ensure low write latency, BookKeeper is designed to use multiple devices:

 - A journal to ensure durability.
-For sequential writes, it's critical to have fast fsync operations on bookie hosts.
+For sequential writes, having fast fsync operations on bookie hosts is critical.
 Typically, small and fast solid-state drives (SSDs) should suffice, or hard disk drives (HDDs) with a RAIDs controller and a battery-backed write cache.
 Both solutions can reach fsync latency of ~0.4 ms.

-- A ledger storage device is where data is stored until all consumers have acknowledged the message.
-Writes will happen in the background, so write I/O is not a big concern.
-Reads will happen sequentially most of the time and the backlog is drained only in case of consumer drain.
-To store large amounts of data, a typical configuration will involve multiple HDDs with a RAID controller.
+- A ledger storage device is where data is stored until all consumers acknowledge the message.
+Writes happen in the background, so write I/O is not a big concern.
+Reads happen sequentially most of the time and the backlog is drained only in case of consumer drain.
+To store large amounts of data, a typical configuration involves multiple HDDs with a RAID controller.

-Once you've set up ZooKeeper, initialized cluster metadata, and spun up BookKeeper bookies, you can deploy brokers.
+Once you set up ZooKeeper, initialize cluster metadata, and spin up BookKeeper bookies, you can deploy brokers.

 conf/broker.conf configuration file.

 The most important element of broker configuration is ensuring that each broker is aware of its local ZooKeeper quorum as well as the configuration store quorum.
 Make sure that you set the

 zookeeperServers parameter to reflect the local quorum and the

 configurationStoreServers parameter to reflect the configuration store quorum (although you need to specify only those ZooKeeper servers located in the same cluster).

 You also need to specify the name of the cluster to which the broker belongs using the